-Women (And Men) And Supplemental Iron
+And Men Need Supplemental Iron

 There is much misunderstanding about the need to take a dietary supplement that contains iron with some people thinking that men and senior women should avoid iron supplementation because iron is one of the nutrients that has some potential for toxicity.
 Men and senior women are different than menstruating women, who lose iron though blood loss during monthly menstruation.